-When people think of government employees they don't often think about how many unique and challenging jobs people are performing day-in and day-out to keep our province going and growing.
+When people think of public employees, they don't often think about how many unique and challenging jobs people are performing day-in and day-out to keep our province moving.
 Here are just a few examples of the jobs MGEU members perform each and every day.

 Amelia Fay: Curator of the HBC Collection, MB Museum

 “This past spring break was the busiest spring break we’ve had in ages.
 At this point, I think families see us as a safe place, full of large spaces and wonder, where we can all finally start exploring again.”

 As a Winnipeg-born graduate of Newfoundland’s Memorial University’s Doctorate of Archeology program, becoming a museum curator was never really part of the plan for Amelia Fay.

 “Museum jobs are so few and far between you can’t make them a career goal,” she says.
 “But when the position opened up back home, I jumped at the opportunity.”

 The rest, as they say, is history.
 After more than eight years overseeing one of the Manitoba Museum’s flagship exhibits, Fay still feels lucky to have the job.

 “It’s kind of amazing that I get to work with the Nonsuch every day,” she says.
 “My grandfather was a real navy guy and he used to bring me here all the time.
 For so many Manitobans like me, nostalgia is a big part of their connection to the museum.
 But it’s more than that, too, whether were kids or adults.
 These exhibits give each of us a chance to actively explore the past and expand our knowledge of our world -- what’s fascinating can also be fun!”

 Most days for Fay involve a mix of public tours – with an academic specialty in Inuit communities and the Arctic, she often shares her knowledge with international visitors stopping at the museum before heading up to Churchill – and time at the computer, mostly keeping records and doing research.